Skip to main navigation Skip to search Skip to main content

 Biography

-I have been Lecturer in Modern History at the University of Manchester since 2018, having previously worked at Columbia University, the University of Cambridge, and the University of Oxford.
+I arrived at the University of Manchester in 2018, having previously worked at Columbia University, the University of Cambridge, and the University of Oxford.
 My DPhil was fully funded by the AHRC and was published as Edmund Burke and the Invention of Modern Conservatism, 1830-1914: An Intellectual History (OUP, 2017; pb 2019), which won the Longmans-History Today prize and was a Financial Times 'Book of the Year'.
 I am a Fellow of the Royal Historical Society and the Higher Education Academy.

 I have written and reviewed for the Financial Times, the New Statesman, and History Today, and provided various radio commentary, including for BBC Radio 4, ABC Australia, and ORF Austria.